Video & Electronic Surveillance

 • Improve operational efficiencies and effectiveness

-Our university-wide policy on video and electronic surveillance, PS-02, states that these technogies are used for public safety, security, public convenience, and/or operational effectiveness purposes, or a combination of these uses.
+Our university-wide policy on video and electronic surveillance, PS-02, states that these technologies are used for public safety, security, public convenience, and/or operational effectiveness purposes, or a combination of these uses.
 Any systems deployed for these purposes must comply with this policy.

 Read the full PS-02 policy